 Early seeding is important when growing sorghum sudangrass.
 Seed in warmer regions can be planted as early as February, but most of us must wait until the soil is evenly warmed to at least 60 degrees Fahrenheit (16 C.).
 A general rule of thumb is to seed July through August.

-Correct time of planting is important if harvesting the entire plant, such as in the case of sudangrass cover crops.
+The correct timing of planting is important if harvesting the entire plant, such as in the case of sudangrass cover crops.
 Till young plants under only as older plants create clumps that can be difficult to break down.
-Crops that are mowed for hay can be cut at 4 to 7 inches to allow for recovery and another harvest.
+Crops that are mowed for hay can be cut at 4 to 7 inches (10 to 18 cm.) to allow for recovery and another harvest.

 Management of Sorghum Sudangrass

-The plant must be harvested at the vegetative stage, as it contains as much protein as mature alfalfa and can be harvested at least one more time, producing more usable product.
-Mow when plants are 20 to 30 inches tall, leaving 6 inches of stubble.
+The plant must be harvested at the vegetative stage, as it contains as much protein as mature alfalfa and can be harvested at least one more time, producing more usable products.
+Mow when plants are 20 to 30 inches (51 to 76 cm.) tall, leaving 6 inches (15 cm.) of stubble.

 Once late summer approaches, the entire plants should be tilled under to decompose and a suitable winter crop sown.
 Sudangrass is useful as a summer cover crop where a long mid-summer period is available.